Sachaa-Thanasius/defer-imports/README.rst

 Example
 -------

-Assuming the path hook has been registered, you can write something like this:
+Assuming the path hook has been registered, you can use the ``defer_imports_until_use`` context manager to decide which imports should be deferred.
+For instance:

 .. code:: python